Bookman0001/eslint-config-tenryu/README.md

 ## Dependency

-You have to contain moduke as follows into your repository.
+You have to contain module as follows into your repository.

 ```
 "eslint": "^8.0.0",